RHInception/re-docs/yamlscripts/tasks.rst

 module.
 The string after the full-stop character refers to the specific sub-command to run.

 OK.
 Enough of the boring stuff.
-Lets see some examples.
+Let's see some examples.

 **Assume** there is a module called ``logrotate``, this module provides one sub-command: